 * * *

 “Einstein was determined to re-write the laws of physics,” writes Woods.
 “From the standpoint of relativity, steady motion on a straight line is indistinguishable from being at rest.” (p161) This might sound a very odd claim.
 How can motion be indistinguishable from rest?
 But consider this.
 If it were not true, you would, this very minute, while sitting reading this page — be experiencing the sensation of the earth travelling around the sun!

 The earth travels at roughly 30km per second through space.
 If it was not, under any circumstance, the case that motion in a straight line is indistinguishable from being at rest, as Woods expresses it, we would experience that motion in some form.
 Yet we do not experience this.
 We are in fact justified in stating that, with respect to the earth, we are indeed completely at rest, despite the earth’s motion.
-(The sun’s orbit is so vast that its motion can be approximated to a straight line.)
+(The sun’s orbit is so vast that we experience its motion as if the sun travels in a straight line.)